nfagerlund/temp-r-n-p/r_n_p_full_example.md

 * The [main manifest][], which can use [node statements][] or conditional logic to assign classes.
 * Hiera or Puppet lookup --- use the `lookup` function to do a unique array merge on a special `classes` key, and pass the resulting array to the `include` function.

+## Next steps

+Now that you understand how to use the roles and profiles method, you can:

+* [Learn how to write more advanced profiles.][profiles]
+This is the most complex and important part of the roles and profiles method.
+* [Learn alternate approaches to writing convenient roles.][roles]